miloszmisiek/byss-task/README.md

    - to relocate events **press and hold** any from selected events and drop them in the respective date square.
 3. The drag and drop is available inside each calendar and in between calendars.

+## **Bugs**

+### Desktop browser in mobile view - not showing popover

+The popover should be triggered with a double click, but for mobile device view in the desktop browser, it is not working.

+It was tested on a physical mobile phone and the feature is working correctly.

 ## **Credits**